foreverphoenix/the-phoenix-flavour/content/skyforge/quick-start/_index.md

 Use this time to think about mods and themes for the setup you want to build: Are you going for heavily overhauled visuals with tough survival gameplay?
 Are you interested in EnaiRim extravaganza with Legacy of the Dragonborn?
 Are you looking to try every quest mod on the Nexus?
 You still have plenty of time to make up your mind, but think about your general direction while you build the foundation of your setup.

 1. Perform a [Clean Install](/skyforge/modding-resources/clean-install/) of Skyrim SE.
+   - *Remember to perform a [Skyrim Version Check](/skyforge/modding-resources/skyrim-version-check/) and [downgrade](/skyforge/modding-resources/downgrade-skyrim/) if necessary.*
 2. Set up a new instance of [Mod Organizer 2](/skyforge/tool-setup/mo2/).
    - *Also check the [MO2 Plugins](/skyforge/knowledge-base/mo2-plugins/) page for recommended extensions.*
 3. [Import your Creations](/skyforge/modding-resources/managing-creations/) into Mod Organizer 2.